Asim777/mastermind/README.md

 Dependencies are provided by Dependency Injection by Dagger.
+Saving data on device implemented via SharedPreferences Usecases and viewmodels are tested via Unit tests
+Data is provided to views via data binding
-Saving data on device implemented via SharedPreferences Usecases and viewmodels are tested via Unit tests Functionality includes Single Player and Multiplayer mode Settings screen and How to play screen are planned but not implemented due to time constraints.
+Functionality includes Single Player and Multiplayer mode Settings screen and How to play screen are planned but not implemented due to time constraints.